 Must sees in Beijing

 - Forbidden city – The Forbidden City is located in the centre of Beijing.
-It the largest ancient palatial structure in the world, hosting one of the most important five palaces in the world.
+It is the largest ancient palatial structure in the world, hosting one of the most important five palaces in the world.

 - Tiananmen Square – Tiananmen Square is one of the largest public squares in the world.
 It is located in the centre of Beijing, very close to the Forbidden City.